-- Two career-technical pathways, - Two Workforce Continuing Education pathways, - One career-technical pathway and one Workforce Continuing Education pathway, - One college transfer pathway (if eligible) and career technical pathway, - One college transfer pathway (if eligible) and one Workforce Continuing Education pathway.
+- Two Workforce Continuing Education pathways, - One career-technical pathway and one Workforce Continuing Education pathway, - One college transfer pathway (if eligible) and career technical pathway,

+One college transfer pathway (if eligible) and one Workforce Continuing Education pathway.

 Students must maintain a 2.0 grade point average in college courses to participate in the program.